paulbluestreet/label_automobile/ASSIGNMENT.md

 Before we start off, let me elaborate about our tech stack.
 For most projects, we use the following technologies:
 * Python (3.4+, preferably 3.6) for rapid development
 * PostgreSQL database, because it adheres more closely to the SQL standard than MySQL: https://www.postgresql.org/
-* Python Pyramid framework, because it has less vendor lock-in than Django, and the basic stack is leaner and meaner
+* Python with the Pyramid framework, because it has less vendor lock-in than Django, and the basic stack is leaner and meaner
 * SQLAlchemy as database ORM, because not writing your own SQL statements is faster and more secure (ORM takes care of not allowing SQL Injection etc)

 The premise